Part One: Canvas Quiz

 ensure that your technical, legal, or ethical knowledge is correct.
 You

-points for the paper.
+points for each paper.
 (I.e., submitting the paper without doing the